 Walk down a dock in any marina and you will see many dock lines improperly secured to cleats.
 A proper cleat hitch is easy to tie, very effective and it can be released under load without worrying about losing a finger in the process.
 Any time you make off a line on a cleat, on a dock or on deck, this is the knot to use.

 As you gain experience, you will begin to recognize families of knots that are related.
 For example, two half hitches and the cleat hitch are really clove hitches: the former is tied on the standing end of a line, while the latter is bent around the horns of a cleat.
-As you practice tying these seven essential knots, you will immediately recognize the look and shape of the knot when made correctly, and more important, will recognize when you have tied it incorrectly.
+As you practice tying these seven essential knots, you will immediately recognize the look and shape of the knot when made correctly, and more importantly, will recognize when you have tied it incorrectly.

 Take one full turn around the base of the cleat, leading the line so that its standing part runs clear of the cleat.
 Then take a figure-eight turn around first one horn of the cleat, then the other.
 On the final turn pass the line under itself and pull it tight.